braycarlson/pioneer/README.md

 ## Pioneer

 Pioneer is a tool to explore image processing techniques using a graphics editor.
-The objective was to explore the effects and relationships between image processing techniques, and determine settings that could be used for accurate image segmentation in my [undergraduate thesis](https://github.com/braycarlson/thesis).
+The objective was to explore the effects and relationships between image processing techniques from different packages, and determine settings that could be used for accurate image segmentation in my [undergraduate thesis](https://github.com/braycarlson/thesis).

 It is capable of previewing changes in real-time, hiding/showing filters, re-ordering the filters, and caching the images and parameters for faster previewing.